-At your doctor’s surgery you will be given a glass of pure lactose (depending on country between 20g and 50g) and will need to drink it on an empty stomach.
+At your doctor’s surgery you will be given a glass of pure lactose (depending on country between 20g and 50g; 25g seem to be the best amount of lactose) and will need to drink it on an empty stomach.
 Afterwards readings will be taken every half hour for two hours or more.
 This will show whether the lactose is being broken down in the intestine.
 If the diagnosis is positive, the typical symptoms of lactose intolerance will also appear.
 This test has a hit ratio of nearly 100% and is therefore classified as sufficiently accurate.
 Research has shown that genetically caused lactose intolerance correlates 100% with the breath test.
 But a positive breath test does not mean that the lactose intolerance is caused by a genetic defect(2)!

 A glass of pure lactose is given to drink under medical supervision.
 The following lab-test of the blood glucose levels will show whether the lactose has been broken down into glucose and galactose, which will then raise the blood glucose levels.
 This test should be carried out as an additional test at the same time as the hydrogen breath test (optional).